hbctraining/scRNA-seq_online/lessons/pseudobulk_DESeq2_scrnaseq.md

 <img src="../img/sc_workflow_2022.jpg" width="630">
 </p>

-After identification of the cell type identities of the scRNA-seq clusters, we often would like to perform differential expression analysis between conditions within particular cell types.
-While functions exist within Seurat to perform this analysis, the p-values from these analyses are often inflated as each cell is treated as a sample.
-We know that single cells within a sample are not independent of each other, since they are isolated from the same animal/sample from the same environment.
-If we treat cells as samples, then we are not truly investigating variation across a population, but variation among an individual.
-Therefore, we could only make conclusions at the level of the individual, not the population.
-Usually, we want to infer which genes might be important for a condition at the population level (not the individual level), so we need our samples to be acquired from different organisms/samples, not different cells.
+After determining the cell type identities of the scRNA-seq clusters, we often would like to perform a differential expression (DE) analysis between conditions within particular cell types.
+While functions exist within Seurat to perform DE analysis, the p-values from these analyses are often inflated as each cell is treated as an independent sample.
+This is problematic, since we know that single cells isolated from the same biological sample (whether the same mouse, same human sample or same cell culture, etc.) are *not* independent of each other.
+If we treat cells as independent samples, then we are not truly investigating the variation across a population, but the variation across an individual/organism.
+Therefore, we could only make conclusions at the level of this individual, not the population.

+Usually, we want to infer which genes might be important for a condition at the population level, so we need the samples contrasted in our DE analysis to originate from different organisms/samples, not different cells.
 To do this, the current best practice is using a pseudobulk approach, which involves the following steps:

-1. Subsetting to the cells for the cell type(s) of interest to perform the DE analysis.
+1. Subsetting to the cells for the cell type(s) of interest to perform the DE analysis;
-2. Extracting the raw counts after QC filtering of cells to be used for the DE analysis
+2. Extracting the raw counts after QC filtering of cells to be used for the DE analysis;
-3. Aggregating the counts and metadata to the sample level.
+3. Aggregating the counts and metadata to the sample level;
 4. Performing the DE analysis (Need at least two biological replicates per condition to perform the analysis, but more replicates are recommended).

-We will be using a the same dataset as what we had used for the rest of the workflow, but it has now been demultiplexed into the individual samples to use the replicates allowing for differential expression analysis.
+We will be using the same dataset as what we had used for the rest of the workflow, but it has now been demultiplexed into the individual samples to use the replicates allowing for differential expression analysis.
 We will be importing it as a `SingleCellExperiment` object.

 >_**NOTE:** To subset and extract the cells from a Seurat object, which we had created at the end of the single-cell analysis workflow, we could use code similar to that below:_
 >